 A collection is referenced by name within a component or module.
-You can query collections with Web SQL.
-For more information, see Defining with Web SQL on page 112.
+You can query collections with Web SQL or page 112.

 A component's data model defined with collections server as the basis for displays and further processing of data.
 The contents of collection can be loaded from the database but other data sources are also possible.